BioSystemsUM/DeepMol/README.md

 do unsupervised exploration of the data and compute feature importance as shap values.

-The DeepMol framework is still under development and it is currently at a pre-release version.
+The DeepMol framework is still under development, and it is currently at a pre-release version.
 New models and features will be added in the future.